 The coastlines of Australia are a marvel to explore, but it can also mean a trip to the ER if you get stung by a jellyfish.
-While most jellyfish stings are minor, some can be quite painful and even life-threatening.
-It’s important to keep an eye out for jellyfish when heading to the beach.
-In this blog post, we’ll tell you everything you need to know about jellyfish stings, including how to treat them.
+While most jellyfish stings are minor, some can be painful and even life-threatening.
+When going to the beach, it’s critical to keep an eye out for jellyfish.
+This blog post will tell you everything you need to know about jellyfish stings, including how to treat them.
 Keep reading for more information!

 What are Stingers?

 Jellyfish are sea creatures with tentacles, which are long, thin, elastic, and house cells called nematocytes that shoot poison into the skin.
-The tentacles are used for catching food and for defence when they feel threatened.
+The tentacles are used to catch food and defend when they feel threatened.
 Jellyfish stings are a common occurrence in Australia’s tropical waters.

-A jellyfish stinger can either refer to the part of the tentacle that injects poison into the skin when it is touched.
+A jellyfish stinger can refer to the part of the tentacle that injects poison into the skin when touched.
 And it is also the nickname for certain types of jellyfish in Australia that are capable of injecting a very potent venom that can cause serious harm to humans.